Diversity

 Enabling Employees with Disabilities to Reach Their Full Potential in the Workplace

-In hiring employees with disabilities, the Company goes beyond achieving the legally required employment ratio and is committed to maintaining an environment in which people with disabilities can play an active role while accumulating their skills, and feel accepted as members of the organization.
-Before assigning an employee with disability to a certain position, we select the most appropriate place for the employee, taking into account not only their job role, but also the work environment and workplace members, to avoid putting under pressure on the employee to adapt to the work environment.
-In addition to conducting training sessions at sites that accept employees with disabilities to help other employees understand what a disability entails, we set incubation periods and adaptation/learning periods for a certain period after hiring and introduce measures suited to the employee’s particular disability to enable them to work smoothly.
+In hiring employees with disabilities, the Company goes beyond achieving the statutory employment ratio and is committed to maintaining an environment in which people with disabilities can play an active role while accumulating their skills, and feel accepted as members of the organization.
+Before assigning an employee with a disability to a certain position, we select the most appropriate place for the employee, taking into account not only their job role, but also the work environment, to avoid putting under pressure on the employee to adapt to the work environment.
+In addition to conducting training sessions at sites that accept employees with disabilities to help other employees understand what a disability entails, we set incubation periods and adaptation/learning periods for a certain period after hiring, and introduce measures suited to the employee’s particular disability to enable them to work smoothly.
 We also provide regular interviews for both employees with disabilities and their superiors to help to retain employees with disabilities in the workplace.
 Listening to difficulties and issues from both sides helps to improve the workplace environment and work styles and creates a comfortable work environment.

 We also offer subsidies for learning skills that are useful to employees with disabilities in their work, such as language and computer skills, to help improve their skills in a way that is suited to their individual talents.
-We also hold inclusion lecture meetings that employees with disabilities or illnesses speak about their own disabilities and experiences, to foster a climate that accepts into the organization not only people with disabilities but also people with diverse personalities and characters and people receiving medical treatment.
-The program has been conducted online since FY2020, enabling participants from business sites across the country to participate.

 The Valuable 500

-(Mitsui Chemicals, Inc. registered employees)
+Ratio of Employees with Disabilities (Mitsui Chemicals, Inc. registered employees)

 Ratio of Employees with Disabilities